oberocks/obebs4-js/README.md

 ## Object Placeholder Content

 The OBEBS4.js Markup Factory & Methods were designed to allow for a very "expressive" web design and iteration experience.
-A simple but powerful built-in feature, gives you access to different Lorem Ipsum strings to use when iterating.
+A simple but powerful built-in feature, gives you dynamic access to placeholder content strings to use when iterating.

-This means you can get content design ideas on a page incredibly quickly, while also having different placeholder strings showing up each time you reload the page, since each string is randomly determined at run time.
-This was done to allow anyone to "see" how content layout decisions are impacted by different content string lengths, specifically for responsive design content issues.
+This means you can get content design ideas on a page incredibly quickly, while also having different placeholder strings within your design each time you reload the page.
+Each placeholder string is randomly determined at run time.
+This was done to allow all project stakeholders the ability to "see" how content layout decisions are impacted by different content string lengths, specifically for responsive design content issues.

-But... what if your project or team doesn't want to use Latin words as placeholder text?!
+But... what if your project or team doesn't want to use Latin words for your placeholder text?!

 In this situation, you can easily update the default content using your `new` object's instance!
 All default placeholder text is found in the `OBEBS4.placeholders` object.
-This object has several properties, all of which should be an array of unique string values.
-Here's a list of the `OBEBS4.placeholders` object's properties:
+This object has several properties, all of which should have values that are an `array` of unique `string` values.
+Here's a list of the `OBEBS4.placeholders` object's properties for reference:

 ```javascript
 const OBEBS4 = function () {